ccoulombe/cq-intro-python/solutions/04-lists.md

 print(odds)
 ```

 A `list` also has methods.
-We can use `append` to add element at the end of the list.
+We can use `append` to add an element at the end of the list.
 Or see `help(list)` to get the list of available methods.
 ```python
 odds.append(9)
 print(odds)